 Overall, the finish is very neat.
 That is undeniable, but I preferred the matte coating of last year's models to this year's more glossy one.
 I'm also getting tired of curved screens.
 Oddly enough, the straight edges of the base Xiaomi 13 look more modern to me.

-The display is always one of the strong points of Xiaomi smartphones.
-Without springing a surprise, the Xiaomi 13 Pro does very well with its 6.73-inch OLED panel with a 2K (QHD+) resolution of 1440 x 3200p, a refresh rate of 120 Hz, and a maximum brightness of 1900 nits (peak).
+The screen is always one of the strong points of Xiaomi smartphones.
+Without much surprise, the Xiaomi 13 Pro does very well with its 6.73-inch Oled panel with a 2K (QHD+) resolution of 1440 x 3200p, a refresh rate of 120 Hz and a maximum brightness of 1900 nits (peak).

 - A very bright OLED display.

 - 120 Hz and LTPO technology.

 - QHD+ resolution.

 The display of the Xiaomi 13 Pro is most certainly the brightest screen on the market today.
 I don't have precise measurements to provide you with.
 And the 1,900 nits brightness can only be achieved at peak.
 In other words, this occurs on a tiny part of the screen only.
 In HBM (with the brightness at max), Xiaomi promises to reach 1,200 nits.

 What is certain is that the screen is legible in all circumstances.
 I found the slab particularly well-lit during my gaming sessions and with the right settings in terms of colorimetry, the multimedia experience is almost flawless on the Xiaomi 13 Pro.

 The refresh rate can vary from 1 to 120 Hz thanks to the embedded LTPO technology.
 But, as with all other smartphones with LTPO panels, I could never see that famous 1 Hz in action.